GoogleCloudPlatform/compute-image-windows/README.md

 `instance_setup.ps1` is configured by GCE sysprep to run on VM first boot.
 The script performs the following tasks:

-*   Set the hostname to the the instance name.
+*   Set the hostname to the instance name.
 *   Runs user provided 'specialize' startup script.
 *   Activates Windows using a KMS server.
 *   Sets up RDP and WinRM to allow remote login.